Machine & Operator Safety

 Connecting risk and reliability

-By Douglas Nix Compliance Insight Consulting
+June 16, 2015 by Douglas Nix Compliance Insight Consulting

 Jun.
 12, 2015 – One of the big challenges that control systems designers and safety engineers face is the relationship between machinery risk and control system reliability.
 Machinery safety standards began introducing the idea of control reliability, more often called functional safety, back in the early 1990s.
 The earliest standards used a prescriptive approach, introducing circuit architectures with names like single channel, single-channel monitored, and control reliable.
 In the mid-1990s, CEN in the European Union brought in some similar, but slightly different, architectures which were called out as “Category B” and “Categories 1 through 4.”
 Unfortunately, while this was an important advancement, it also introduced a lot of confusion for designers.